LibraryCarpentry/lc-data-intro-archives/episodes/04-regular-expressions.md

 ### Exercise

-Pair up with the person next to you to work throug the following problems.
+Pair up with the person next to you to work through the following problems.

 > ## Using square brackets
 > Can you guess what the regular expression `Fr[ea]nc[eh]` will match?